teddokano/PCT2075_Arduino/README.md

 ### Making a device instance
 The temperature sensor device can be operated with this very simple code.
+In this code, celcius vale which is read from PCT2075 is stored in variable `t`
 ```cpp
 #include <PCT2075.h>